Hamburg, 4 July 2019

 A major innovation is the ability to use 3D printing at any time during a virtual surgical procedure.
 This allows you to create intraoperative surgical models – at exactly the stage that is most interesting for you or your students.

 In addition to printing anatomical and surgical models, it is also possible to generate a printout of the part of the bone that was removed during surgery.
 This “negative” shape represents a first step towards the intraoperative creation of individual 3D printed implants.

 The new 3D printing module is compatible with the Voxel-Man Tempo and Voxel-Man My Cases training modules.
 It can be used for the standard training cases as well as for your own cases created from imported CT or CBCT images.

-Voxel-Man 3D Printing supports various file formats for single or multi-color (multi-material) models.
+Voxel-Man Export for 3D Printing supports various file formats for single or multi-color (multi-material) models.
 The generated files are suitable for all types of 3D printers and materials such as thermoplastics (e.g. PLA, ABS), plaster, or metal (e.g. titanium).
 The models shown here were printed on a Prusa I3 MK3S and an Ultimaker (3D printer not included).